k3d-io/k3d/docs/usage/commands.md

       -v, --volume  # specify additional bind-mounts
-      --wait  # enable waiting for all server nodes to be ready before returning -a, --agents  # specify how many agent nodes you want to create start CLUSTERNAME  # start a (stopped) cluster
+      --wait  # enable waiting for all server nodes to be ready before returning -a, --agents  # specify how many agent nodes you want to create -e, --env  # add environment variables to the node containers start CLUSTERNAME  # start a (stopped) cluster
       -a, --all  # start all clusters
       --wait  # wait for all servers and server-loadbalancer to be up before returning